 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Fluffy Peanut Butter Frosting is one of my favorite frosting recipes.
-It’s smooth, it’s creamy, and it just might be the best buttercream frosting recipe ever.
+This fluffy Peanut Butter Frosting is one of my favorite frosting recipes.
+It’s smooth, it’s creamy, has the perfect sweetness, and it just might be the best buttercream frosting recipe ever.
+The peanut butter taste is spot on and sure to blow you away!

-peanut butter frosting on a grey mixing arm
+ingredients in peanut butter frosting laid out on a white counter.

 Ingredients Needed

 • Peanut Butter – creamy works best so that you keep a smooth texture.
-Be sure to use no-stir peanut butter.
+Be sure to use no-stir kind of peanut butter (like Skippy or Jif).

 • Unsalted butter – softened at room temperature.
 You can swap salted butter but be sure to reduce the added salt.